wistia/wistia-open-docs/_posts/data-api.md

-anonymousCanDownload | A boolean indicating whether or not anonymous downloads are enabled for this project. public | A boolean indicating whether the project is available for public (anonymous) viewing. publicId | If the project is public, this field contains a string representing the ID used for referencing the project in public URLs. media | A JSON array containing a list of JSON objects representing the media in the project.
+anonymousCanDownload | A boolean indicating whether or not anonymous downloads are enabled for this project. public | A boolean indicating whether the project is available for public (anonymous) viewing. publicId | If the project is public, this field contains a string representing the ID used for referencing the project in public URLs. medias | An array containing a list of objects representing the media in the project.
 See the table below for a description of the fields in each media entry.

 Each entry in the media array for a project has the following fields: